alfabytes/terraform/aws-ec2-instance-simple/README.md

-# Terraform AWS VPC Project
+# Terraform AWS EC2 Project

-This Terraform project creates an AWS VPC along with associated resources such as subnets and security groups.
+This Terraform project creates an AWS EC2 along with associated resources such as VPC and security groups.

 ## Prerequisites